moturuab/com-sci-com/comscicom.md

 ## Direct Submissions

-If you want to submit directly via MarkUs please include your submission in a single md + PDF if possible.

-Make sure you submit markdown and any media you produced (images, animations, diagrams, gifs).

 ![](./gan-horse.png)

 Give visual content a description.
 Include technical explanation that would allow anyone in our course to understand the concept being visualized.